 Holistic learning experience encourages collaboration between year groups

-The design seeks to construct a completely new school on the southern portion of the existing playing field, maintaining the operation of the existing school during construction, and then demolishing the existing school.
-The former buildings footprints would be re-landscaped to provide the new playing fields.
+The design uses timber frame with minimal steel elements.
+The building is sited on the southern portion of the existing playing field, maintaining the operation of the school during construction, and then allowing demolition of the old buildings.
 No site area was earmarked for disposal.
 Unusually for a school of this size, due to the size and landscape of the site, the entire building is able to be single storey which means that all classrooms have direct access to outside play space, and benefit from a significant amount of natural light.